KILTprotocol/docs/docs/develop/02_chain/02_pallets/01_did.md

 * one delegation key for authorizing delegations (optional)
 * service endpoints that point to external hostings for others to find (optional)

-With those keys prepared and the service endpoints set up, they are ready to write the DID to the KILT blockchain.
+With those mandatory keys prepared, they are ready to write the DID to the KILT blockchain.
 The user then has to create the `did::create` extrinsic and sign it with any KILT account that has enough funding to pay both the transaction fees and the DID deposit.
 The extrinsic consists of